THE FOLLOWING MAY NOT BE REPRODUCED

 Notation Reading.
-Many people tend to use blue ink on white paper to make notes in a script or on separate paper.
-This is fine until one goes to read those notes under blue lighting.
+Those persons that use blue ink on white paper to make notes in a script or on separate paper will find it fine until trying to read those notes under blue lighting.
 The paper will present a blue background making the contrast between it and blue ink much lower.
 If blue LEDs are used, the effect is even worse because LEDs radiate at a narrower range of frequencies than a blue-filtered light bulb.
 If the ink colour happens to match that of the LED, the words will almost disappear!

-Discerning Script Tab Colours.
+Discerning the Colours of Script Tabs.
 It is very common for stage managers and script readers to use sticky tabs to denote certain aspects within a script.
-A very wide array of colours is now available, so with a complex script it is not unusual for that manager to use the full spectrum of tab colours.
-Under blue lighting, these colours will alter, with some appearing to be the same, or similar enough to be so close in shade that errors will be made.
+A very wide array of colours is now available, so with a complex script it is not unusual for that manager to use this full spectrum of tab colours.
+Under blue lighting, these colours will alter.
+Some will appear to be the same, or similar enough to be so close in shade that errors will be made.

 Spike Tape Reading.
 Spike tape is used for a variety of purposes on stage, and sometimes off stage.
-As this product also comes in a range of colours, under blue lighting it too will alter, meaning that some colours, especially blue and green, will become harder to discern.
+As this product also comes in a range of colours, under blue lighting some will alter (especially blue and green), to a point where they become harder to discern.
 Also, if blue ink has been used to write on the tape so as to further instruct stage crews, it will be hard to read under blue lighting, if not impossible.

 For the shows where I have control over backstage lighting, I always employ low-wattage incandescent lamps in opaque-shaded fixtures in which the reflectors have been painted flat black.
 Why?

 - Low wattage lamps are less bright, so light stays localised.